 Are you feeling adventurous?
 You and your friends can sign up and go on a treasure hunt style “quest” around the winery.
 You will have fun solving riddles and will be entered in a drawing to win the grand prize!
 There will also be a jousting tournament to watch in the pasture, hysterical jester acts and live music.
 You will be able to try some of the most popular medieval foods and watch various acts in the ‘town square’.

 A local archery professional will have a booth set up on the edge of the vineyard, where you can try your hand at archery.
 You may want to know, ‘Where did archery originate?’ or have other archery related questions.
 This professional archer can answer all of the archery questions that you may have.
+They also have some compound bows for you to test out.
 You can also enjoy watching the archery competition or if you want to participate you can sign up for a chance to win the grand prize!
 Other door prizes will be awarded for third and second place.

 This medieval wine tasting will be one of a kind and you and your friends will have a lot of fun.
 So, come out and enjoy a night of great wine and fun filled medieval festivities.
 We look forward to seeing you there!…